Arthur Davidson (politician)

-Arthur Davidson, QC (7 November 1928 – 16 January 2018) was a British Labour Party politician.
+Arthur Davidson, QC (7 November 1926 – 16 January 2018) was a British Labour Party politician.

 Early life

-Davidson was educated at Liverpool College, King George V School, Southport, and Trinity College, Cambridge, where he was a member of the university athletics team and captained the college team.
+Davidson was born in Liverpool to Abraham Davidson, a carpet manufacturer who had left Russia as a child, and his wife Rose (née Speiler).
+He was educated at Liverpool College, King George V School, Southport, and Trinity College, Cambridge, where he was a member of the university athletics team and captained the college team.
 He served with the Merchant Navy and became a barrister, called to the bar by Middle Temple in 1953, and appointed a QC in 1978.

 Political career

 Davidson contested Blackpool South in 1955 and Preston North in 1959.
 He was Member of Parliament for Accrington from 1966 to 1983, when the seat was abolished by boundary changes.
 He stood in the new seat of Hyndburn, but lost by just 21 votes to the Conservative Ken Hargreaves.

 He was a minister in the Attorney General's Department between 1974 and 1979, under Harold Wilson and James Callaghan.
 From November 1982 to June 1983, he was Shadow Attorney General.